-One of the best hikes in Jasper National Park, Canada, is the Old Fort Point loop trail.
+One of the best things to do in Jasper National Park in summer is to hike the Old Fort Point loop trail.

 Shaped by ancient glaciers, Old Fort Point is a giant craggy mound of bedrock looming 426 feet (130 meters) high above the surrounding valleys.

-From the top of this mammoth limestone rock, you get 360 degree views of the Jasper Skytram terminal on top of Whistlers Mountain, Jasper town across the wide rushing Athabasca River, and the iconic Jasper Park Lodge snuggled up to the cobalt blue Lac Beavert.
+From the top of this mammoth limestone rock, you get 360-degree views of the Jasper Skytram terminal on top of Whistlers Mountain, the Jasper townsite across the wide rushing Athabasca River, and the iconic Fairmont Jasper Park Lodge snuggled up to the cobalt blue Lac Beauvert.

 Old Fort Point hike, Jasper

-Thankfully, the Old Fort Point hike is an easy-to-moderate Jasper hike (not an all-day thigh-burner).
+Thankfully, the Old Fort Point hike is an easy-to-moderate Jasper hike.

 If you’re looking for a half-day hike to super-charge your Jasper holiday, this loop trail packs a mega punch.